syahrizaldev/webdev-resources/readme.md

 This is a curated list of essential resources for web developers, designers, and indie hackers trying to build and scale their websites or products.
 It prioritizes **free** and **freemium** options and excludes resources without free tiers.
-If you found this list helpful, please consider giving it a **star** and **watch** the repository to stay updated.

 ## Table of Contents